coasys/ad4m-cli/README.md

 If not, and if the Language was templated, it will check if the template source's author is trusted.
 If that is the case, it will apply the template parameters locally and if the resulting file has the same hash as the Language that is about to get installed, it will install it automatically.
-(If all these checks fail, it will currently bail, but we'll add mechanism that prompts the user)
+(If all these checks fail, it will currently bail, but we'll add a mechanism that prompts the user)

 You can always add agent's to the list of "trusted agents" like so:
 ```